-Mammals – the ultimate guide: facts and information for kids and students, with pictures and links to further reading.
+Mammals – the ultimate guide: fun facts, pictures and in-depth information, with links to further reading.

 Mammals – The Ultimate Guide

 On this page you’ll discover what makes a mammal a mammal, how mammals evolved, and the different types of mammal.
 You’ll also learn some amazing facts along the way!

 Other Pages In This Series:

 Know the basics?
 You can use the links below to jump to other pages in the series:

 - You can see examples of different mammals on this page: List Of Mammals with Pictures & Facts